Our Early Years Curriculum runs in accordance with the Early Years Foundation Stage (EYFS).

 - Communication and Language

-These are then supported by specific areas that strengthen the prime areas.
+These are then supported by specific areas that strengthen and build upon the prime areas.
 These specific areas are:

 - Understanding the World